RobinKuiper/Remnant2Tools/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-You can also support the development of this project by contributing through [Patreon](https://www.patreon.com/bePatron?u=10835266) or making a donation via [PayPal](https://www.paypal.com/paypalme/reCodeNL).
+You can also support the development of this project by becoming a [Patron](https://www.patreon.com/bePatron?u=10835266) or making a donation via [PayPal](https://www.paypal.com/paypalme/reCodeNL).

 [![Patreon](https://img.shields.io/badge/Support-Patreon-orange?logo=patreon)](https://www.patreon.com/bePatron?u=10835266)
 [![PayPal](https://img.shields.io/badge/Donate-PayPal-blue?logo=paypal)](https://www.paypal.com/paypalme/reCodeNL)